 The vision of the Academic Section is to promote high-quality emergency patient care by conducting world-leading education and research in emergency medicine.
-Through its three committees focused on leadership/administration, education scholarship and research, the Academic Section delivers the annual Academic Symposium as well as other initiatives.
-If you are interested in actively participating in any of these initiatives, contact Shanna Scarrow (email@example.com).
+Through its four committees focused on leadership/administration, education scholarship and research, the Academic Section delivers the annual Academic Symposium as well as other initiatives.
+If you are interested in actively participating in any of these initiatives, contact Shanna Sariyildiz (email@example.com).

-- To promote high-quality emergency patient care by conducting world-leading education and research in emergency medicine
+- To promote high quality emergency patient care through world-leading leadership, education, and research in emergency medicine.

-- To improve emergency care of patients by enhancing academic emergency medicine primarily at Canadian medical schools and teaching hospitals
+- To improve emergency care of patients by enhancing academic emergency medicine at Canadian hospitals.

-- To foster and develop education, research and academic leadership amongst Canadian emergency physicians (EPs), residents and students
+- To foster and develop education, research and academic leadership among Canadian emergency physicians, residents, researchers, and students.

 Ex-officio Members (non-voting)

 Rural & Small Urban Section Chair

 How to Join

 All CAEP members are welcome to join and participate in the section.